Ronald Acuña Jr. Player Props: Braves vs. Reds

-Ronald Acuna Jr. -- 2-for-3 with an RBI in his last game -- will be in action for the Atlanta Braves against the Cincinnati Reds, with Graham Ashcraft on the mound, on April 10 at 7:20 PM ET.
+The Atlanta Braves and Ronald Acuna Jr., who went 3-for-5 last time in action, battle Luis Cessa and the Cincinnati Reds at Truist Park, Tuesday at 7:20 PM ET.

-In his most recent appearance, he had two hits (going 2-for-3 with an RBI) against the Padres.
+In his most recent game, he strung together three hits (going 3-for-5) against the Reds.

 Ronald Acuña Jr. Game Info & Props vs. the Reds